NARBADA GEMS AND JEWELLEREY LIMITED

-*For part of the Financial Year
+*For the part of financial year

 17. COMMITTEES OF THE BOARD:

 The Board has constituted three committees at present:

 Nomination and Remuneration committee;

 Stakeholders Relationship committee

 The Committees of the Board meet at regular intervals and have the requisite subjectexpertise to handle and resolve matters expediently.
 The Board oversees the functioning ofthe Committees.
 Detailed terms of reference composition meetings and other informationof each of the Committees of the Board is detailed herein below:

 17A.
 AUDIT COMMITTEE:

 The constitution of Audit Committee of the Board is in compliance with the provisionsof Section 177 of the Companies Act 2013 Regulation 18 of the SEBI (Listing Obligationand Disclosure Requirement) Regulations 2015.
 The details of the members of the AuditCommittee and their attendance in the Committee meetings are as under:

 Four (4) Audit committee meetings were held during the year and the gap between twomeetings did not exceed one hundred twenty days.
-The dates on which the said meetings wereheld are as follows: 25.05.2017 28.08.2017 14.12.2017 and 13.02.2018.
+The dates on which the said meetings wereheld are as follows: 30.05.2018 14.08.2018 14.11.2018 and 14.02.2019.
 The necessaryquorum was present for all the meetings.

 The terms of reference of the Audit Committee are broadly given under:

 The recommendations for appointment remuneration and terms of appointment ofauditors of the Company;

 Scrutiny of inter-corporate loans and investments;

 Valuation of undertakings or assets of the Company wherever it is necessary;

 Evaluation of internal financial controls and risk management systems;

 Review the functioning of the whistle blower mechanism;

 Approval of transactions with related parties.

-16B.
+17B.
 NOMINATION AND REMUNERATION COMMITTEE:

 The constitution of Nomination and Remuneration Committee is in compliance with therequirements of provisions of Section 178 of the Companies Act 2013 Regulation 19 ofSEBI (Listing Obligation and Disclosure Requirement) Regulations 2015.